liuql2019/VFM/README.md

 * Training scripts - Train a new model using user's own data
 train_bin-VFM.py
 train_unbin-VFM.py
+## Reference
+VFM: Identification of Bacteriophages From Metagenomic Bins and Contigs Based on Features Related to Gene and Genome Composition(https://ieeexplore.ieee.org/document/8924706)
 ## Requirement and Dependency
 The system must be Linux, with Python3 installed on.
 Some python packages and modules should be installed in this way:
 ```